Linuxfabrik/lfops/roles/redis/README.md

 * 5
 * 6
+* 7

 You can pre-enable Remi's repo with the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) role to get an up-to-date Redis version.
+If you use the [Redis Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/redis.yml), this is automatically done for you.

 Runs on